Zob Ahan Esfahan F.C.: Colours and crest

 One of Zob Ahan's nicknames is Sabzpoushan ("The Greens", سبز پوشان), stemming from their traditional kit, which is predominantly green.
 From the foundation of the club, the common home kit includes a green shirt, black or white shorts, and white or yellow socks.
 White and black colours are also seen in the kit.
 The away kit of the club is commonly with a white background.

 Stadium and facilities

 The home stadium of the club is Foolad Shahr Stadium located in Fooladshahr, Isfahan.
 The stadium had 20,000 capacity but was renovated to hold about 30,000 people in 2011.
 The stadium was built in 1998.
-There training stadium is located outside of Isfahan named Zob Ahan Private Stadium.

 Rivalries

-Zob Ahan is part of the Esfahan derby or Naghsh-e-Jahan derby, one of the biggest derby's in Iran.
-According to Iranian football journalist Afshin Afshar, the rivalry between Zob Ahan and Sepahan is one of the most important matches in the Iran Pro League.